Ivan-number-one/onegin/README.md

 ./app "hamlet.txt"
 ./app "onegin.txt"
 ```
-  2. Your sorted text is in "Text_sorted.txt"
+  2. Your sorted text is in "output.txt"

 for ♂stA$$♂